-This year’s 11th November marks the centenary of Armistice Day, one hundred years since the end of the conflict of the First World War.
+This year’s 11th November marks the centenary of Armistice Day, one hundred years since the end of the conflict of the First World War, the ripples of which are still felt today.
 As part of a worldwide celebration, English and German governments are calling for bells to be rung in bell towers across both the UK and Germany, with a push for other nations to join the celebration.

 The Manchester Guardian reported on the original breaking of the silence from London the day after the original peace agreement was announced: ‘Then the church bells that we have never dared to ring but once on any great day of war, burst into a confident ringing.
 Big Ben over all, letting themselves go, like all London below them.’
 The culture secretary, Jeremy Wright, hopes that this year’s bells will ‘replicate the outpouring of relief that took place in 1918’, and that, through them, ‘we will come together to remember all those who lost their lives – regardless of nationality.’

 In the spirit of this, I began to browse some of the Bridgeman Images archive’s offerings on the Armistice.

 I was first drawn to this painting (above) of Theresa Bernstein’s, an artist little known despite her work’s span across the twentieth century.
 The piece commemorates the first anniversary of the end of the Great War.
 It is so vivid one can almost hear the triumphant ringing of the bells.

 The cenotaph at Whitehall is emblazoned across the work’s centre; its base swathed with crowds of people.
 A host of uniformed soldiers parade across the painting’s foreground.
 The palette is one of warmth: a unity of earthy mustards that verge on gold, and whites and pale greens which bring light to the sobriety of the marchers’ uniforms.